0xPolygonHermez/zkevm-rom/main/pairings/FIXME.md

 - [ ] $\mathbb{F}_p$ arithmetic fails if the input is a negative big integer, we should fix this!
 It's working properly otherwise
 - [ ] Think and fix edge cases
+- [ ] Unify inverse Fp2 and Fp2 arithmetic in general